rundeck/rundeck/docs/en/administration/15-ssh-key-storage.md

 * `file` - stores files locally on the filesystem (default)
 * `db` - stores file data as BLOBs in the database

-### Configuring the Storage Plugins
+### Configuring Storage Plugins

 By default, the `file` implementation is used, and files are stored at the `${framework.var.dir}/storage` path.

-To configure a different Storage Plugin, modify your `framework.properties` file:
+To configure a different Storage Plugin, modify your `rundeck-config.properties` file:

 To use the `db` storage: